How to Make an Evergreen Garland

 How to Keep Your Fresh Garland Looking Great

-Outdoor wreaths need no care in locations where the temperatures stay below freezing and can last for months, but they will need regular misting if the temperatures are mild and above freezing.
+Outdoor garlands need no care in locations where the temperatures stay below freezing and can last for months.

 Be Inspired!